AdobeDocs/id-service.en/help/implementation-guides/setup-aam-analytics.md

 ## Step 6: Update your AppMeasurement.js file {#section-5517e94a09bc44dfb492ebca14b43048}

-This step requires [!DNL AppMeasurement].
+This step requires [!UICONTROL AppMeasurement].
 You cannot continue if you're still using s_code.

 Add the `Visitor.getInstance` function shown below to your `AppMeasurement.js` file.
 Place it in the section that contains configurations such as `linkInternalFilters`, `charSet`, `trackDownloads`, etc. :